Group races: Europe

+Under the European Pattern, Group and Listed races may not be run as a Handicap, (with the exception of the now discontinued European Free Handicap), may not be divided into two or more divisions, may not have a standard entry fee exceeding 2% of the purse, must be open to geldings (excepting Group 1 races restricted to two- or three-year-olds), and must have a permanent element in the title.
+In addition, Group 1 races may only have sex and weight-for-age allowances, with no other weight penalties.

+France, Germany, Great Britain, and Ireland are the member countries of the European Pattern Committee, with Italy, Scandinavia (Denmark, Norway, and Sweden), and Turkey as associate members.

 The pattern system, overseen by the European Pattern Committee, is fluid and the Group status of key races can change.
 By this method, the Prince of Wales's Stakes at Royal Ascot was upgraded from Group 2 to Group 1 in the year 2000.
 However, a number of checks and balances are in place which ensure that changes to the Pattern are gradual and evolutionary, thereby giving the racing industry time to adjust.
 In particular, the current European Pattern Committee "Ground Rules" explicitly state that no race may be upgraded by more than one Group in any one year.
-Such restrictions can prove troublesome when major new races are launched.
-For example, the Dubai World Cup, the world's richest horse race, was only given Listed status for its inaugural running in 1996.

-National Hunt racing in Europe has an equivalent grading system where the races are known as Grade 1, Grade 2, Grade 3 and Listed races respectively.
-This takes place independently of the European Pattern system above, which applies only to flat races.
+Great Britain has minimum purse values for some group races, as follows: